YuanxiaoGao/Evolution_of_reproductive_strategies_in_incipient_multicellularity/README.md

 3. Figure.

-      This folder contains the python scripts that read the data in foler data and generate corresponding figures.
+      This folder contains the python scripts that read the relevant data strored in the folder data and generate corresponding figures.

 **Usage**

 Growth_rate_*.py contains the source code for calculating growth rate.

 make_*.py are the values of parameters.
-The file generates a run.sh file, which will be executed on cluster.
+The file generates a run.sh file, which is executed on cluster.

 **Requirement**